 The white shores and rolling waves of Jeffrey’s Bay (fondly called Jbay by the locals) welcome you to the country’s most famous surf town.
 Unwind from a busy day with a walk on one the beaches and watch what promises to be another spectacular sunset.

 - Overnight in Jeffrey's Bay

 - Day 7 : GUIDED JEFFREY'S BAY - ADDO - J'BAY

 An early morning safari means a very early wake-up call – but we promise it will all be worth it.
 You’ll be one of the first through the gates into Addo Elephant National Park - the third largest national park in South Africa.
 It opened with only 11 elephants, but is now a sanctuary to more than 550 of Africa’s gently giants - the largest remaining population of wild African elephants in the world.

 In the tour bus, your guide will drive you through 164 000 hectare in search of the Big Five – lion, leopard, buffalo, rhino, and elephant.
 While we almost never spot all five members, due to the size of the park and because the animals are wild and roam freely, we do try our best find them.
 However, you can expect to see elephants, the spotted hyena; zebras; a variety of antelope species; and warthogs.
-Of special mention is the flightless dung beetle – it’s found in just a few areas of South Africa.
+An additional optional 4x4 Game drive in Addo with a park ranger is available on request.

 The afternoon is yours to spend how you choose in Jeffrey’s Bay.
 Visit one of the many surf gear shops in town, relax on the beach or surf one of the best breaks in the world.
 In a town that sees international surf super-stars come to surf its breaks yearly, it is no surprise that many of the leisure activities revolve in and around the water.
 Try your skills on one of the beginner breaks; learn to surf at one of the many surf schools in town; or even try your hand at paddle boarding.